virtuozzo/vinfra/README.md

 ## Vinfra

-`vinfra` - A command line tool used to manage Acronis Cyber Infrastructure (ACI) or Virtuozzo Hybrid Infrastructure (VHI).
+`vinfra` - A command line tool used to manage Virtuozzo Hybrid Infrastructure (VHI).

 *Install from the current sources*: